AIBIZSERVICE/StreamlitonAWS/README.md

-# Deploying a Streamlit application in AWS: An end-to-end tutorial
+# Deploying a Streamlit application on AWS: An end-to-end tutorial

 It's a simple application that is currently using Stream as the front-end.
 I will show you can take this existing Streamlit app and deploy it on AWS